 4750 Scholarly dating of Lord Rama’s sojourn in the material world.
 Tradition though places this time as in the Treta-yuga, approx. 1,004,750 BCE.

 3237 Traditional date given for Lord Krishna’s earthly existence.

 3112 Krishna leaves the world, thus the Kali Yuga, the world’s final epoch begins.

 2000 – 1250 Upanishads, Brahmanas, and Aranyakas seem to arise at this time.

-599 – 527 Life of Mahavira, “founder” of Jainism, though he was part of an ancient line of Jain-like masters.
+599 – 527 Life of Mahavira, “founder” of Jainism, though he was part of an ancient, established line of Jain-like masters.

-483 Death of Siddartha and the First Great Council, where major portions of the canon were recited.
+483 Death of Siddartha and gathering of the First Great Council, where major portions of the future canon were recited.

 400 Greek ambassador to India Megasthenes writes of Krishna as the Supreme Being, one of the the earliest historical evidences of Krishna worship.

 395 Great Council of Vaishali and beginning of first major schism.

 300 Beginning of composition of Abhidharma (Further Teachings) text.